 In addition to solving problems that a person in a specific position has, think about ways for your idea to resonate with different audiences.
 Executive vs. manager vs. day-to-day specialist.
 Software developer vs. marketer vs. salesperson.
 Etc.

 If you’re at a content marketing software company, then you might plan to write a post about content marketing scalability.
-Taking this idea, you can write one post covering content marketing strategies directed at a VP of Marketing, another about the steps to take in developing a scalable process directed at a manager and another with process checklists for the day-to-day practitioner.
+Taking this blog post idea, you can write one post covering content marketing strategies directed at a VP of Marketing, another about the steps to take in developing a scalable process directed at a manager, and another with process checklists for the day-to-day practitioner.
 You might then go on to write another post about building a content marketing team and the roles each team member fulfills, another post about content marketing for the enterprise, a post about scaling content amplification specifically, and another post about content outsourcing best practices, all based on the single idea of “content marketing scalability” and each of interest to different individuals within an organization.

 Shoot Video Like the Sharks

 For example, start with a blog post.
-Someone who reads your post is obviously interested in the topic, and so it’s probable that they would want a deeper-dive into the subject matter and would download a related, more in-depth eBook as a next step.
-HubSpot uses this strategy to great success.
-Consider not only eBooks, but whitepapers, surveys, SlideShares, infographics, checklists, webinars, video, etc.
+Someone who reads your post is obviously interested in the topic, and so it’s probable that they would want a deeper-dive into the subject matter and would download a related, more in-depth guide as a next step.
+Stratabeat has used this technique to great success with our Blogging Playbook and Branding Playbook.

 Take this concept even further by producing your content in a range of formats.
 For example, how about adding a video or series of videos to the mix, which can be incorporated into your blog post but also available on YouTube, with clips published your social media channels?
 Other ways that you can slice and dice your content into multiple content pieces include whitepapers, executive briefings, webinars, surveys, reports, podcast episodes, SlideShares, infographics, checklists, interactive tools, etc.